31 Best Colors For Websites (In 2024)

 White and blue are heavily associated with the medical industry, and S Kaba Consulting knows that very well.

-They keep the design simplistic, using only two shades (except for the footer, which is light gray).
-Even when it comes to text, it’s white on a blue background and vice versa.
+They keep the design simple, using only two shades (except for the footer, which is light gray).
+Even the text is white on a blue background, and vice versa.

 Colors used: #18246f, #ffffff